metric-space-ai/metric/modules/space/README.md

 ## Overview

+Module provides classes for the representation of metric spaces including basic operations such as the search for neighboring elements.

+## Space types

+- **Tree**.
 A Search Tree works like a std-container to store data of some structure.
-Basically a Metric Search Tree has the same principle as a binary search tree or a kd-tree, but it works for arbitrary (!) data structures.
+Basically a Metric Search Tree has the same principle as a binary search tree or a kd-tree, but it works for arbitrary data structures.
 This Metric Search Tree is basically a Cover Tree Implementation.
 Additionally to the distiance (or similarity) between the data, a covering distance from level to level decides how the tree grows.

-It can be used to find similar sets of data in millions of data sets, each containing hundreds of single values in only a few milliseconds.
+- **Graph**.
+Graph is a general concept for the explicit representation of a metric space for matrix and tree.
+The edges in this graph represent the distances between the individual elements.

 ## Tree
 #### Simple example